-As shown in Fig. \ref{fig:em_spin_down_P_evol}, if we assume that \gleam\, is indeed a magnetar that has spun down to a $\unit[1091]{s}$ period via dipolar losses alone, it could have an age $\gtrsim \unit[10^{6-7}] {yr}$ and would be characterized by a rather extreme and long-lasting magnetic field of $\unit[10^{15-16}]{G}$.
-As argued in \S \ref{sec:dipolar_losses}, sustaining such a strong magnetic field over this lifetime is difficult to reconcile with the models predicting magnetic field dissipation in the neutron star crust due to the Hall effect which is expected to cause a strong field decay on timescales of around $\unit[10^{4-5}]{yr}$.
-If its magnetic energy reservoir has decayed in time, it becomes also challenging to explain the current magnetar-like activity observed from this source.
-Therefore, this scenario necessarily would require the presence of a strong and stable magnetic field in the neutron star core.
+As shown in Fig. \ref{fig:em_spin_down_P_evol}, assuming \gleam\, is indeed a magnetar that has spun down via dipolar losses alone, in the limiting case of constant magnetic field, the magnetar would require an age $\gtrsim \unit[10^6 (10^8)] {yr}$ and a very strong magnetic field of $\unit[10^{16} (10^{15})]{G}$ to reach its spin period of $\unit[1091]{s}$.
+As argued in \S \ref{sec:dipolar_losses}, sustaining such a strong magnetic field over this lifetime is difficult to reconcile with crustal magnetic-field evolution models that predict field decay on the Hall timescale; in this case $\sim \unit[10^{3}]{yr}$.
+As a reference, \lowbsgr\ is most likely the oldest magnetar detected so far with a characteristic age of $\sim \unit[10^7]{yr}$ and has an inferred magnetic field of $\sim \unit[10^{13}]{G}$ \citep[Magnetar Outburst Online Catalogue \url{http: //magnetars.ice.csic.es/}][]{CotiZelati2018}.
+Moreover, if the star's magnetic energy reservoir has decayed in time, it becomes challenging to explain the current magnetar-like activity observed from this source.